 The Island Trail is the trail for visitors, which is only one mile long and wraps around in a loop.
 While this is a rather mundane trail (no rocky parts or climbing), it’s a tad bit too thin for my liking.
 I understand the Arizona Park Service had to work with what they got, but just be aware.
 People come the opposite way, so you have to kind of squeeze to fit comfortably and not feel like you’re about to turn into a Sugar Glider sailing to your death.

 All along the loop are cliff dwellings aka pueblos, some off limits, and some you can walk in to and hang out in.
 Some even have burn marks still on the walls and ceilings.
-Of course, most artifacts have already been discovered and removed from these ancient homes, but you never know.
-However, I doubt that the Arizona Park Service would take too kindly to any kind of unauthorized digging in an thousands-year-old indigenous national monument.
+Of course, all artifacts have likely already been discovered and removed from these ancient homes.

-There is one other trail at this monument, called the Rim Trail (not to be confused with the Grand Canyon Rim.
-Pretty self-explanatory but ya know).
+There is one other trail at this monument, called the Rim Trail.
 This trail goes around a small portion of the rim of Walnut Canyon.
 It is only 0.7 miles and just along the top; you don’t actually go inside the canyon and there are no stairs.
 This is a very mild trail and the main point of interest is the outlook point, down into Walnut Canyon.
 It is also extremely windy up here too, and while I was trying to take a selfie (my friend had tuckered out and didn’t want to come to the lookout point with me), I was terrified that my phone would be blown out of my hand.
 This was not a stupid, risking-life type selfie; I was on the proper side of the railing, just throwing that out there.
 It was just really, really, REALLY windy and I could see the wind taking my phone like a balloon.

 Full discretion, while I absolutely love Sedona and think it’s literally a magical place, this trip to Sedona was hampered a bit by the fact that I was not supposed to go to Sedona this time.
 I didn’t make the 9-hour drive to the cabin (7 hours to Phoenix due to an overturned semi-truck and then 2 hours north to Munds Park) to visit Sedona.
 Nonetheless, our fate was completely out of our hands when the Grand Canyon decided to be a freak and snow/sleet/rain/ice all over the place when it was almost June (thanks global warming).
 But more on that frightening and gut punching escapade in a sec.